-- SLBs: Firewall policy; for example, the F5 load balancer has two variants of applying policy: AFM and LTM - Switches: ACLs workloads to the network device endpoints.
-The NEN syncs its configuration with the PCE every 1 minute.
-For switch devices, the NEN can be configured to receive traffic flow information from the managed network devices and provide Illumination data to the PCE.
+SLBs: Firewall policy; for example, the F5 load balancer has two variants of applying policy: AFM and LTM every 1 minute.
+The NEN receives traffic flow information from the managed network devices and provides Illumination data to the PCE.

-Until a NEN is paired to the PCE, the switch and load balancer features are deactivated.
-Using the PCE web console, Illumio users associate unmanaged
+Until a NEN is paired to the PCE, the load balancer features are deactivated.
+Using the PCE web console, Illumio users associate unmanaged workloads to the network device endpoints.
+The NEN syncs its configuration with the PCE